Changissnz/selfinterest/README.md

 The tertiary sector is pertinent to intellectuals, but because many occupations form this specific sector, the sector does not revolve around the pursuits of the intellectual.
 Politicians, militarists, artisans, scientists, teachers.
 The list goes on.
-In a classist perspective, how would the intellectual thrive if not for who they stand on, as the saying goes, "on the shoulders of giants"?
+In a classist perspective, how would the intellectual thrive if not for whom they stand on, as the saying goes, "on the shoulders of giants"?
 The intellectual would have to allocate time to labor in the fields to produce crops, in slaughterhouses for meat, and in factories to assemble machines and manmade foods.
 Intellectuals, being ones keen on development of their intellect,